top of page

 Modelling work carried out demonstrated that in countries where solar irradiation is higher than 5 kWh/m2 throughout the year, solar electric cars can meet much of the transport needs that are currently being provided by highly polluting ICE vehicles.

-Encouraged by the performance of SPV1 and recognising the commercial potential of a solar car, the pair founded Solar Transport Systems Inc and began work on a production vehicle.
-Nine years and over 5,000 engineering hours later the INTI was born.
+Encouraged by the performance of SPV1 and recognising the commercial potential of a solar car, the pair founded Solar Transport Systems and began work on a production vehicle.
+Ten years and over 10,000 engineering hours later the INTI was born.
 Named after the ancient Inca sun god, a prototype of the INTI is in pre-production testing.
-In 2023 the business moved to Florida and production is planned to start in 2024.
+In 2023 the business moved to Florida and production is planned to start in early 2025.

 The INTI in numbers